richardtbrownjr/linear-regression/README.md

 Start Up
-using python start at the terminal.  type jupyter notebooks (or open up online) to view
+can open to display linear-regression.ipynb from any web browser

 Description

-Brief look at Statistics using python, matplotlib  on the below data:
+Exploring the data through the use of pandas and scikit-learn:

-Ground cricket chirps
+Ground cricket chirps - predict change in chirps based on temp.
-Brain vs. Body Weight
+Brain vs. Body Weight - predict body weight base on brain weight Salary Discrimination - predict salary based on database.
-Salary Discrimination

-With the data there are some limited predictive analysis.